Phyllis Le Cappelaine Burke: Career

 Drawing on her economics training, Burke worked as a market researcher for various firms, conducting both political and commercial surveys.
 She was a long-time member of the Economics Society of Australia and New Zealand.

-After Australia entered the Second World War, Burke took on several volunteer roles to support the war effort and related causes on the home front.
+After Australia entered World War II, Burke took on several volunteer roles to support the war effort and related causes on the home front.
 The government renewed the national War Savings Campaign in an effort to encourage Australians to purchase war bonds to help the government raise funds.
 Burke was appointed as the women's organizer for the campaign in New South Wales.
 She travelled across the state, and spoke at various functions to encourage women's participation.
 She also contributed to public initiatives on curbing venereal disease among the military, considering it a public health threat to women.
 She was later appointed to the Commission of the Peace for New South Wales in 1944.

-In 1945, she joined the Housing Commission of New South Wales, and continued on this Commission for twenty years, retiring in 1965.
+In 1945, she joined the Housing Commission of New South Wales, and continued on this commission for twenty years, retiring in 1965.
 The Housing Commission had been established in 1941, as a reorganization of an earlier Housing Improvement Board.
 It was tasked with ensuring that public housing was "adequate" and available on "reasonable terms or at reasonable rentals."
 The Commission worked to expand and improve the quality of public housing.
 As a Commissioner, Burke urged consideration of women's needs and perspectives in the development and implementation of housing projects.
 She lobbied for more modern designs in public housing to reduce time needed for homemaking.